 Country Preferences

-Given there is no standard for place names in the genealogy industry, genealogy software companies have a decision to make.
-Either they use the standard of the platform they primarily work with.
-Or they allow users to decide country preferences.
+Given that there is no standard for place names in the genealogy industry, genealogy software companies must decide.
+Either they use the standard of the platform they primarily work with or allow users to decide their country preferences.

 While RootsMagic may have historical place name prompts, they do not force you to use either historic or modern location names in your tree.

-For instance, you can have a place name of Baden without the addition of Germany tacked on the end.
+For instance, you can have a place name of Baden without adding Germany tacked on the end.
 This typically reflects the Duchy of Baden before German Unification in 1871.

-However, if you want to have Baden, Germany pre-unification, RootsMagic doesn't tell you the place name needs cleaning.
+However, if you want Baden, Germany, before unification, RootsMagic doesn't tell you the name of the place that needs cleaning.

 While I understand Family Tree Maker is using the Ancestry platform standard for member trees, it's frustrating for users who wish to have historically accurate place names.

-Since they do not force you to use one place name practice over the other, RootsMagic is better for your country naming preferences.
+Since they do not force you to use one place name practice over another, RootsMagic is better for your country's naming preferences.

 Find and Replace